 Trait-based approaches to species vulnerability pose certain limitations.
-Shifts in response to climate warming vary greatly among species, suggesting that range shifts depends on multiple species traits and external drivers of change (e.g. Chen et al. 2011), while potentially important traits may not be included for all species, due to gaps in knowledge of species ecology.
-Detailed trait information, such as was available for species from Northwestern Europe (WallisDeVries 2014), remains to be collected for many other European species.
+Shifts in response to climate warming vary greatly among species, suggesting that range shifts depend on multiple species traits and external drivers of change (e.g. Chen et al. 2011), while potentially important traits may not be included for all species, due to gaps in knowledge of species ecology.
+Detailed trait information, such as was available for species from North-Western Europe (WallisDeVries 2014), remains to be collected for many other European species.
 We did initially consider a number of additional traits (host plant growth form, aestivation, altitudinal limits, as well as other climatic variables, such as standard deviation of temperature and precipitation), but we decided to exclude them from the analysis due to methodological issues of trait variation and correlations between climatic variability and range size.
 Also we chose not to do detailed phylogenetic corrections, since taxonomic data are still incomplete (e.g., taxonomical changes for cryptic species).
-Moreover, there is considerable debate about the added value phylogenetic correction in trait-based studies, and in fact, numerous studies showed that correlative patterns among life-history traits remain largely undistorted even after a correction for phylogeny (Matilla et al. 2006, 2008, 2011, Päivinen et al. 2005, Wilson et al. 2004, Pavoine et al. 2012, Bartanova et al. 2014, Leingärtner et al. 2014).
+Moreover, there is considerable debate about the added value phylogenetic correction in trait-based studies, and in fact, numerous studies showed that correlative patterns among life-history traits remain largely undistorted even after a correction for phylogeny (Matilla et al. 2006, 2008, 2011, Päivinen et al. 2005, Wilson et al. 2004, Pavoine et al. 2012, Bartonova et al. 2014, Leingärtner et al. 2014).
 However, increasingly detailed trait data might also reveal regional differences for traits of the same species.
 Traits are, after all, primarily the result of environmental adaptation and filtering.
 Also evolutionary plasticity of traits likely varies between species and between populations of the same species.
 Depending on the genetic variation and environmental pressure, traits continue to change.
-A final point of attention, is that endemicity was typically higher in wetter climates, but as Europe constitutes the northwestern Edge of the Palaearctic region, as good as all species preferring dry or steppic conditions are not endemic (most of them also occur in Asia or Africa), making endemicity a biased variable.
+A final point of attention, is that endemicity was typically higher in wetter climates, but as Europe constitutes the North-Western Edge of the Palaearctic region, as good as all species preferring dry or steppic conditions are not endemic (most of them also occur in Asia or Africa), making endemicity a biased variable.

 In spite of the limitations, this study clearly shows a weak response of the Red List status in relation to species traits, which begs the question if the Red List status should be more strongly rooted in a biological basis.
-An important candidate for improving underlying biological arguments, could be the trait complex of voltinism, overwintering stage & mobility.
+An important candidate for improving underlying biological arguments, could be the trait complex of voltinism, overwintering stage and mobility.
 Here, we propose a tentative list of 56 candidate Red List species with below-median values for PC-B1 and for range size (Suppl.
 Mat.
 Table 4; a further 18 species meeting these criteria are already on the Red List).
 Similar attempts to predict extinction risk using multiple ecological traits, Kotiaho et al. (2005) for instance, revealed that threatened butterflies are characterized by narrow niche breadth, restricted resource distribution, poor dispersal ability, and short flight period.
 Based on this study, they were able identify seven vulnerable species for which the conservation status should be reconsidered in Finland.